 With the help of the instructions available in the learning scenario (Pillar IV), learners can present ancient historical topics in various media and forms of presentation (lecture, term paper, handout, review) and cite ancient historical sources such as secondary literature according to the subject-specific standards of ancient history.

-Propylaeum cooperates with the eManual Ancient History and takes over the long-term archiving of the podcasts.
-More information will follow soon.
+Propylaeum cooperates with the eManual Ancient History and takes over the long-term archiving of the podcasts and source material.
+The learning material can be accessed and researched via the pool eManual Ancient History in heidICON and Propylaeum-DOK..